n3trnr/Home/_posts/VLAN/VLAN.md

 layout: page
 title:  "vlan"
 date:   2022-08-17 16:21:30 +0900
-categories: cisco
+categories: Networks
 tags: vlan

 ---

 # VLAN

+### Whats VLAN?

-Whats VLAN? : VLAN is acronym of Virtual Local Area Network.
-It logically divides your local networks into pieces so that makes your network safer and better administrating network subnets
+VLAN is acronym of Virtual Local Area Network.
+It logically divides your local networks into several pieces so that provides better administrating network subnets and also safer securities

 ### Checking VLAN status